-A total of 45 Australian A-REIT IPOs listed on the Australian Stock Exchange from January 2002 to June 2008.
+A total of 45 Australian LPT IPOs listed on the Australian Stock Exchange from January 2002 to June 2008.
 The primary source of the data for this study was the Connect 4 Company Prospectuses database.
-Appendix 1 identifies the entities from their prospectus information.
-The trusts are categorized as retail, office or other and gross proceeds reported.
-All observations are equally weighted, they are not weighted by size.

-This study extracted variables from each of the A-REIT IPO prospectuses for the above period.
+This study extracted variables from each of the LPT IPO prospectuses for the above period.
 Most of these variables have been found useful in explaining the level of underpricing return in previous studies.
 The variables to be tested are defined as follows:

-- A STAPLED dummy (0 or 1) variable is recorded for those A-REITs that issued stapled securities.
+• A STAPLED dummy (0 or 1) variable is recorded for those property trusts that issued stapled securities.
 Such securities generally consist of a unit in a trust and a share in a company.
 The unit and the share are not tradable without the other.
-The trust is likely to be the holder of income producing real estate while the company is likely to be involved in property development activities; - The issue price (ISSUEPRI) [Chalk and Peavy (1987), Ibbotson, Sindelar and Ritter (1994)]; - A PROSENTI variable that records the change in the A-REIT Index from the date of the prospectus to the day of the listing [Dimovski and Brooks (2006a)]; - A TIMETOLIST variable that records the number of days from the date of the prospectus to the day of listing [Lee, Taylor and Walter (1996)]; - the logarithm of the total capital sought (LNPROCEEDS) [Ibbotson, Sindelar and Ritter (1994)]; - the logarithm of the forecasted gearing ratio (LNDEBTTOASS) variable reflects the target gearing of the A-REIT IPO; - the underwritten (UWRITTEN) variable is a (0 or 1) dummy variable reflecting no underwriter (0) or an underwriter (1) was used in the IPO

-[Dimovski and Brooks (2004) and adapted from the underwriter reputation variables in Carter and Manaster (1990)];

-- the direct costs of raising the equity capital as a percentage of the capital sought to be raised (PERCTOTCOST) variable [Ritter (1984)]; - the next full year forecast of distribution (dividend) per unit [Dimovski and Brooks (2006a)];
+The trust is likely to be the holder of income producing real estate while the company is likely to be involved in property development activities;

+- The issue price (ISSUEPRI) [Chalk and Peavy (1987), Ibbotson, Sindelar and Ritter (1994)]; - A PROSENTI variable that records the change in the Property Trust Index from the date of the prospectus to the day of the listing [Dimovski and Brooks (2006a)]; - A TIMETOLIST variable that records the number of days from the date of the prospectus to the day of listing [Lee, Taylor and Walter (1996)]; - the logarithm of the total capital sought (LNPROCEEDS) [Ibbotson, Sindelar and Ritter (1994)]; - the logarithm of the forecasted gearing ratio (LNDEBTTOASS) variable reflects the target gearing of the LPT IPO; - the underwritten (UWRITTEN) variable is a (0 or 1) dummy variable reflecting no underwriter (0) or an underwriter (1) was used in the IPO [Dimovski and Brooks (2004) and adapted from the underwriter reputation variables in Carter and Manaster (1990)]; - the direct costs of raising the equity capital as a percentage of the capital sought to be raised (PERCTOTCOST) variable [Ritter (1984)]; - the next full year forecast of distribution (dividend) per unit [Dimovski and Brooks (2006a)];